 The weather in April is still unstable although days around Easter are traditionally sunny and warm.
 Some visits to Evdilos, the nearby Karavostamo and Arethousa for shopping, a tsipouro or dinner are organized according to the mood of the group.
 After the lessons students who wish can have lunch together with the teachers.
 Course activities also include visits to local families, where students can and participate in the daily activities of the family (gardening, cooking, feeding the animals etc).
 Students will also learn about Greek Easter traditions, while participating in them.

 Usually the dates of the lessons are defined by the Catholic and not the Greek (Orthodox) Easter.
 However, many times Catholic and Orthodox Easter is only one week away, so students do have the opportunity to participate in the customs of the Greek Easter.
 Those who can stay until the Orthodox Easter Sunday and celebrate the Greek Easter with their teachers, are welcome to do so.
-No extra fee is charged for this.
 The Orthodox Easter of 2020 is on Sunday, April 19th.

 Ikaria in Easter